September 28, 2015

 “I am honored to have been selected by North Shore and CWP to lead Plasco on the path to value creation.
 I am happy to announce that key leaders of Plasco’s development have rejoined the company to seize upon this remarkable opportunity, namely, Marc Bacon, former Vice President Engineering, as Executive Vice President Operations and Engineering, Andreas Tsangaris as Chief Scientific Officer, Tom Wagler as Manager of Process Engineering, Dr. Qinglin Zhang and Liang Zou as senior engineers, and Barbara Shipman, former Quality Documentation Specialist, as Office Manager.
 Robert Mclnnis, currently Vice President at SC Stormont Inc., is appointed as Plasco’s Chief Financial Officer.
 The team is already fully engaged.
 I look forward to building on a decade of innovation and product development to bring Plasco’s Conversion System to the world market.”

 About Plasco Energy Group Inc.

-Plasco Energy Group Inc. is an innovative technology company based in Ottawa, Canada.
-Plasco’s conversion technology is a sustainable solution that helps communities achieve their landfill diversion and renewable energy goals.
-Plasco recovers the highest value from post-recycled waste and significantly reduces the negative impact waste has on the environment.
+Plasco Energy Group Inc. is an innovative waste-to-energy technology company based in Ottawa, Canada.
+Plasco’s conversion technology is a sustainable solution for the recovery of energy and clean aggregate from municipal solid waste, while minimizing environmental impact.